Causal Inference in Randomized Trials with Partial Clustering: Results

-For statistical estimation and inference, we compared: \begin{enumerate} \item GLMM with identity link function, adjusting for ($W0,W1)$ as main terms, including a random intercept for any clusters of size $> 1$, and obtaining inference with the $t$-test with degrees of freedom determined by \cite{nugent_type_2021}. \item GEE with the identity link function, adjusting for ($W0,W1$) as main terms, using an exchangeable working correlation structure, and obtaining statistical inference via robust standard errors. \item TMLE with Super Learner to estimate the outcome regression and propensity score, with inference via the aggregated influence curve.
-Within Super Learner, we employed 10-fold cross-validation to combine estimates from the simple mean, a main terms regression, and multivariate adaptive regression splines. \end{enumerate}

-We expected all algorithms to perform well in the ``Main terms'' and ``Treatment only'' scenarios where GLMM and GEE were correctly specified and Super Learner included the correctly specified outcome regression in its library.
+We expected all algorithms to perform well in the ``Main terms'' and ``Treatment only'' scenarios where GLMM and GEE were correctly specified and Super Learner (used within TMLE) included the correctly specified outcome regression in its library.
+Indeed, all estimators displayed minimal bias, close to nominal coverage and Type I error, and had similar power and MSE (Appendix~\ref{app:moresims_cont}).
+GEE and TMLE approaches performed almost identically, with slight anti-conservative coverage compared to GLMMs.

 Conversely, in the ``Complex'' scenario, we expected TMLE to outperform the others, given its use of Super Learner for more flexible estimation.

-By design, the population average treatment effect $\mathbb{E}[Y(1)] - \mathbb{E}[Y(0)]$ was 0.25 when there was an effect and 0 under the null.
-From 2000 simulation iterations, we calculated bias as the average difference between the point estimate and true value, coverage as the proportion of 95\% confidence intervals that contained the true value, mean squared error (MSE) as $\text{bias}^2$ + variance, Type I error rate (when $\beta = 0$), and attained power (when $\beta \neq 0$).
-Since simulation studies include some random error, we also calculated the Monte Carlo 95\% confidence intervals for these summary statistics.

-As expected and shown in Figure~\ref{fig:complex_covars}, estimator performance was markedly different under the ``Complex'' setting.
+As shown in Figure~\ref{fig:complex_covars}, estimator performance was markedly different under this setting.
 Across all sample sizes, TMLE achieved notably lower MSE and higher statistical power.
-For example, with $K=50$ intervention clusters of size $N_k=5$, TMLE achieved almost 3 times higher statistical power (77.5\%) than GEE (29\%) and GLMM (25.7\%).
-For most settings, all estimators maintained close-to-nominal 95\% confidence interval coverage and Type I error control.
-Also as expected, all estimators performed well in the ``Main terms'' and ``Treatment only'' scenarios: they displayed minimal bias, achieved nominal coverage, maintained Type I error, had similar power, and had similar MSE (Appendix~\ref{app:moresims}).
-Simulation results with a binary outcome were similar, although the power gains from TMLE were slightly less dramatic (Appendix~\ref{app:moresims}).
-Code to reproduce the simulation studies is provided at [blinded-for-review].
-Simulations were conducted using R 4.3.1 with the \verb|ltmle|, \verb|SuperLearner|, \verb|gee|, \verb|lme4|, and \verb|lmerTest| packages.
+For example, with $K=50$ intervention clusters of size $N_k=5$ and a treatment arm ICC of .05, TMLE achieved 3 times higher statistical power (73.6\%) than GEEs (24.6\%) or GLMMs (21.7\%).
+One tradeoff to note is that TMLE was slightly anti-conservative in this scenario, with mean coverage of 94.0\% under a non-null treatment effect and mean a Type I error rate of .056, both of which were more pronounced under the smallest sample sizes.
+In these smaller sample sizes, GEEs were also slightly anti-conservative, while GLMMs tended to be slighly conservative.
+All estimators displayed minimal bias.